ssm-lang/ssm-runtime/doc/util.md

 @defgroup util Utilities

-Helpful macro definitions that are not specific to SSM.
+This module contains helpful macro definitions that are not specific to SSM.